foldesistudio/szechenyi-2020-logo/readme.md

 ## Description ##

-Széchenyi 2020 Logo is an all-in-one plug-in with easy to use controls.
-It helps you place a Széchenyi logo as sticky footer or sticky header.
-If you would like you can modify default placing parameters manually.
+Széchenyi 2020 Logo is an all-in-one plug-in with easy-to-use controls.
+It helps you place a Széchenyi logo as a sticky footer or sticky header.
+If you wish, you can modify the default placing parameters manually.

-All parameters of settings are stored as transients.
-It means final rendered HTML and CSS source codes on frontend are stored in the cache system of WordPress.
+All settings parameters are stored as transients.
+This means that the final rendered HTML and CSS source codes on the front end are stored in the WordPress cache system.

 ## Languages ##